AAGStudios/AAGS-FishingFrenzy/README.md

 # Fishing Frenzy
 Tap space to lower hook and catch fish to earn points.
-This game is in PUBLIC DEMO, so it is not yet presented on AAGS-Aircade.
 To play, visit https://aagstudios.github.io/AAGS-FishingFrenzy/

+Please note:
 * NO Audio
 * NO Mobile Support